lshash/Gram_Potter/README.md

 # isg_clipper
-you can get media by hashtag or account
+you can save Instagram media by hashtag or account to your local with bulky fashion.

 ## Usage example
 python isg_clipper.py